 Few residents of well-established (and often-times historic) Denver neighborhoods like to get word of a new residential development coming their way.
-And with a New Year just around the corner, there’s little doubt that this current reality will continue to play-out in 2019.
 With more than 100,000 people moving to Denver since 2010, new projects are inevitable.
-In order to make these developments successful for everyone, it’s imperative that developers and neighborhood groups reflect on the spirit of the holidays when it comes time for good planning and design.
+In order to make these developments successful for everyone, it’s imperative that developers and neighborhood groups collaborate and work together when it comes time for good planning and design.
 At KGA, we have first hand experience working with developers and neighborhood groups to make urban infill projects a success.
 Here are some of our favorite common-sense approaches:

 Open the Lines of Communication Early and Often